-In March 2020, the Governor of the U.S. Virgin Islands declared a state of emergency due to the coronavirus pandemic known as COVID-19.
+In January 2020, the World Health Organization announced a global health emergency due to a new strain of coronavirus known as COVID-19.
+Subsequently, in March 2020, the Governor of the U.S. Virgin Islands declared a state of emergency.
 The state of emergency was approved by the President of the United States under the provisions of the Stafford Act and the National Emergencies Act.
 A federally approved state of emergency activates federal assistance to states in the form of financial, logistical, and technical assistance.
 The state of emergency also activates other emergency response protocols and systems to protect citizenry such as stay-at-home orders, travel restrictions, and social distancing requirements.